 At Let Alliance, HomeLet, Barbon, Rentshield Direct and Rent4sure we strive to deliver outstanding products and customer service.
 We value your business and therefore recognise that privacy is an important issue.
 As part of our dedication to being transparent we have developed this Privacy Notice to explain what data we collect and how we manage your data.

-This Privacy Notice is relevant to anyone who uses our services including tenants and prospective tenants we reference, landlords, referees, agents, policyholders or prospective policyholders.
+This Privacy Notice is relevant to anyone who uses our services including tenants (or equivalent) and prospective tenants (or equivalent) we reference, landlords, referees, agents, policyholders or prospective policyholders.